Be Wise Fellowship in Jewish Entrepreneurialism

 PRIORITY INITIATIVES

-Strategic Direction Sacred Respectful Community Accreditation Equity & InclusionRESOURCES & INITIATIVES
+Strategic Direction Sacred and Respectful Community Accreditation Equity & InclusionRESOURCES & INITIATIVES

 The Be Wise Fellowship in Jewish Entrepreneurialism was created in 2012 in celebration of the 90th anniversary of the founding of the Jewish Institute of Religion by Rabbi Stephen S. Wise and the Free Synagogue in 1922.
 The Be Wise Fellowship encourages students to emulate Rabbi Wise by thinking imaginatively about how we can serve the needs of the contemporary Jewish community and to make real their own vision for liberal Judaism in the twenty-first century.
 Recipients of seed grants will have the opportunity to embark upon an entrepreneurial journey, learning over the course of the year more about themselves, the Jewish community, and what it takes to move from vision to reality.
-Rabbi Matt Green is the director.
+Rabbi Rachel Gross-Prinz and Rabbi Matt Green co-direct the Be Wise Fellowship.

 Rabbinical student Yonatan Arnon began MoveMeant, a program that combines mindfulness and movement with spirituality.